martinalebachew/BrenerBot/README.md

 BrenerBot will respond only to messages that start with the `botPrefix`, and exactly follow the command syntax.

 `countryCode` and `phoneNumber` are used to specify the owner's phone number.
-This is a privilleged user and has additional command-running permissions.
+This is a privileged user and has additional command-running permissions.

 `countryCode` should contain the owner's country code as a two-letters string (ISO 3166-1 Alpha-2).
 [Click here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) for a complete list.